This page is about an event that has passed.

 Times:

-Charlie Muir is a 15-year-old year nine student from Notre Dame College.
-He has a love of Japanese Anime which is influenced his graphic style of art
+Charlie Muir is a 15-year-old Year Nine student from Notre Dame College.
+He has a love of Japanese anime which has influenced his graphic style of art.

-He has drawn from a time when he could hold a pencil and has evolved quickly to his own style.
+He has drawn from the time he could first hold a pencil and has evolved quickly to his own style.

 We believe Charlie has a bright future in art and his work is detailed and impressive.
-Come and have a look 9 to 3 Mon – Fri
+Come and have a look.

 More Events in Greater Shepparton